-The creek corridors have been the focus of environmental restoration programs for over 30 years in Moreland.
-Advocacy from groups such as the Friends of Merri Creek and Friends of Moonee Ponds Creek in the late 1980s started a movement towards restoring waterways for both environmental and recreational purposes.
-This saw the establishment of groups such as Merri Creek Management Committee (MCMC) and the Moonee Ponds Creek Association, now the Chain of Ponds Collaboration (CoP) after some reiterations over the years.
+The creek corridors have been the focus of environmental restoration programs for over 40 years in Merri-bek.
+Advocacy from groups such as the Pascoe Vale Naturalists and Brunswick Merri Action Group in the late 1970's started a movement towards restoring waterways for both environmental and recreational purposes.
+This saw the establishment of groups such as the Friends of Merri Creek, Merri Creek Management Committee (MCMC) and the Moonee Ponds Creek Association, now the Chain of Ponds Collaboration (CoP) after some reiterations over the years.

 Council has partnered with these organisations, new and emerging community groups and other key stakeholders, such as Melbourne Water, in undertaking activities such as weed control, revegetation and ecological burning to rehabilitate parklands along the creek corridors to what they are today.
-The below images of the Edgars Creek corridor between Elizabeth

-Street and the confluence with the Merri Creek in Coburg North from 1979 and again in 2018 show the significant land transformation in this time through revegetation efforts.
+The above images of the Edgars Creek corridor between Elizabeth Street and the confluence with the Merri Creek in Coburg North from 1979 and again in 2018 show the significant land transformation in this time through revegetation efforts.